 1. Goc Ha Noi

-Goc Ha Noi (Góc Hà Nội) is by far our favorite cafe for egg coffee in Saigon.
+Goc Ha Noi (Góc Hà Nội) is by far our favorite cafe in Saigon for egg coffee.
 This cute little coffee shop is tucked down an alleyway at the center of Bui Vien Street in District 1.
 We normally try to avoid the backpacker area surrounding Bui Vien Street, but the egg coffee at Go Ha Noi is one of the few things that will motivate us to face the aggressive touts and grungy backpackers hanging out around here.

 Goc Ha Noi consists of 3 levels.
 The ground floor has just enough room for the owner to take orders and prepare coffee.
 The two small floors above have just 6 tables in total and provide seating for maybe twenty people at maximum capacity.
 The squat furnishings and Vietnamese memorabilia will make you feel like you’re having coffee in your granny’s house (if your grandmother was Vietnamese).

 The menu at Go Ha Noi is incredibly simple and consists of just Vietnamese coffee, egg coffee, egg chocolate, and a handful of teas and juices.
 The egg coffee here is simple but delicious, and at just 40,000 it’s the cheapest cà phê trúng on our list.
 And make sure you try the sugar cookies on the third floor – they’re made with the leftover egg whites from all of the egg coffee being prepared at Go Ha Noi.